go-bootstrap/go-bootstrap/README.md

 6. Model directory is located under `/models`.

-7. It does not use full blown ORM.
+7. It does not use a full blown ORM.

 8. Test database is automatically created under `$GO_BOOTSTRAP_PROJECT_NAME-test`.